 Do the same thing for Samsung and Nokia brand as well.

-Now we will use Debug.Print to print the information on immediate window.
-It is useful where we want to see certain variable in a line of code.
+Now we will use Debug.Print to print the information on the immediate window.
+It is useful where we want to see a certain variable in a line of code.
 We will select different features for each Mobile brand as shown below.

 Now assign the MobileStarts and MobileOff functional operations which we defined in Class to each of mobile brand in the same module along with Message box.
 You may skip message box here.